 Courts Offer Help

-Many court systems, including the family law courts in Arizona, offer help to families going through divorce.
+Many court systems, including the family law courts in Arizona, offer help to families going through a divorce.
 This can include mediation and parental coordination.

 Arizona family courts offer mediation, and many require it for disputes involving the kids.
-In mediation, the parents meet with a neutral trained mediator to discuss the law, the kids and the options.
+In mediation, the parents meet with a neutral trained mediator to discuss the law, the kids, and the options.
 The parents may meet the mediator together or separately.
 The kids may or may not be included in the sessions.
 Neither party is forced to compromise in a mediation.
 Nobody can force you to agree to a parenting plan.
 But hearing a neutral third party discuss the law and how it applies to your case can be persuasive.
 It often helps convince a belligerent spouse to act more reasonably.

 Parental coordination is another source of help.
-It’s an underutilized, yet highly effective resource for parents in a high-conflict custody case.
+It’s an underutilized, yet a highly effective resource for parents in a high-conflict custody case.
 The court appoints a parenting coordinator to help the parents resolve child-related issues.

-Usually a parental coordinator comes in after the court enters final orders in the case.
+Usually, a parental coordinator comes in after the court enters final orders in the case.
 The coordinator assists with interpreting and enforcing the orders.
 Sometimes a court appoints a parenting coordinator before the final orders.